Credit Card Minimum Payment Calculator

 In the following, you can read how to employ the credit card minimum payment formula:

 - Statement balance: For the first step, you need to set the statement balance, which is the base of the interest calculation.
 Note that credit card issuers apply the interest rate on your average daily balance during the current billing cycle to compute the accrued interest.
-After they add up previous balances, the transactions you made during the current billing cycle, and the related accrued interest and fees to obtain the total statement balance.
+After they add up previous balances, the transactions you made during the current billing cycle, and the related accrued interest and fees, they obtain the total statement balance.

 - Minimum payment: The amount required to pay monthly to avoid late fees or charges.
 It applies only when the resulting payment is higher than the minimum payment computed by the minimum percentage.